Skip to navigation Skip to content

 • Confirm the customer has selected a PPL day

 • If the customer has selected a date later than the DOB or more than 154 days (children born on or after 1 July 2024) or 140 days children born between 1 July 2023 - 30 June 2024) after the birth of the child, try to call them as a later start date will prevent them receiving the full PPL entitlement.
-Staff should make at least 2 genuine attempts to contact the customer, to be made over a 2 day period.
+Make 2 genuine attempts to contact the customer, over a 2 day period.
 Send a DEMC prior to contact.
 If contact has been unsuccessful, finalise the claim with the dates provided

 • For post birth claims, go to Step 5